Vyral/mark-callender/_posts/2020-01-09-are-zillows-zestimates-accurate.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Today I’m sharing my evaluation of two popular tools—one of them is misleading; the other is empowering.</em></p>
+*Today I’m sharing my evaluation of two popular tools—one of them is misleading, the other is empowering.*

 Today’s market is more complicated than ever before. iBuyer programs, guaranteed offers, and many other trends are starting to affect the market in unprecedented ways.
 We’re aiming to simplify the process for you from start to finish.&nbsp;

-For example, let’s quickly address ‘Zestimates,’ a popular tool provided my listings giant Zillow.&nbsp;
+For example, let’s quickly address ‘Zestimates,’ a popular tool provided by listings giant Zillow.&nbsp;

 Are Zestimates accurate?
 No, and here’s why: **Zillow has limited information about your home.** They collect information like the last sale price, tax data, county and city data (e.g. improvements made to the home), etc.&nbsp;